Deferred Income Tax Definition

-Clearly, there is a tax difference of $ 6,250 which the Company has already paid but is not visible in the balance sheet.
+There is a tax difference of $ 6,250, which the Company has already paid but is not visible in the balance sheet.
 Thus, it will record a deferred tax asset of $ 6,250 for the period.

 2) Deferred Income Tax Liability

 Deferred tax liability is created when the Company underpays the tax, which it will have to pay in the near future.
 The liability is created not due to Company defaulting on its tax liabilities but due to timing mismatch or accounting provisionsAccounting ProvisionsThe provision in accounting refers to an amount or obligation set aside by the business for present and future commitments.
 Provisions are estimates of future related probable losses from past and present events calculated by following predefined regulatory guidelines by banks and financial institutions., which causes less tax outgo than required by the Company.